satansdeer/satansdeer.github.com/content/legacy-posts/record-screen-in-mont/index.md

 Press record and walk through the flow.

 Keep the recording focused.
-A useful screen recording usually has one job:
+A useful screen recording has one job:

 ```text
 show one feature